North Island, New Zealand

 Maori ceremonial canoe at the site of the Treaty of Waitangi, North Island.

-In the centuries following their arrival in Aoteraoa – as the Maoris call New Zealand – they forged their own culture, differentiated from the rest of Polynesia by its isolation, temperate rather than tropical climate and befitting nature.
+In the centuries following their arrival in Aoteraoa – as the Maori call their archipelago – they forged their own culture, differentiated from the rest of Polynesia by its isolation, its temperate rather than tropical climate, and its natural surroundings.

 After the landing of James Cook in 1769 – 127 years after the pioneering arrival of Dutchman Abel Tasman - depending on the zones and heights, relations between the Maoris and the Europeans fluctuated between a convenient cordiality and the New Zealand Land Wars.